-To send flowers in memory of Connie Bean, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Connie Bean, please visit our Heartfelt Sympathies Store.

 Connie was born on September 7, 1938 in Bloomfield, Mo., the daughter of Paul Bland and Margriete Katherine (Baker) Cox.
 She was married on September 6, 1956 in Dexter, Mo. to Willard L. Bean, who survives.